etingof/talks/rhbp-pythonic-code-review/pythonic-code-review.md

 from what we have in C, Java or JavaScript.
 Technically, it's a `foreach <https://en.wikipedia.org/wiki/Foreach_loop>`_ loop.

-What if we got many collections to loop over?
+What if we have many collections to loop over?
 As naive as it could get:

 .. code-block:: python